 Until next time, I wish you plenty of beef and blessings!

 Happy New Year!
-As we kick off a new year we reflect on all that we have accomplished in 2021 and look towards the coming year with optimism and excitement.
-It is my hope that this new year will be filled with exiting new opportunities and events as OCW continues to strive toward our mission of being a voice for women who share a passion for the beef community.
+What a year we have had together.
+It is my hope that this coming year will be filled with exiting new opportunities and events as OCW continues to strive toward our mission of being a voice for women who share a passion for the beef community.

-In the coming year I challenge you to grow both your voice and your audience.
-Take a look into your beef journey and find the connection that will better convey the value of beef to both consumers and your peers.
+As you create your New Years resolutions, I challenge you to add “grow as a CattleWoman” to your list!
+Whether that means becoming a better advocate, rancher or leader; OCW has the resources to help you achieve your goals!
+To become a better advocate, take a look into your beef journey and find the connection that will better convey the value of beef to both consumers and your peers.
 There are a few resources that can help you become a better beef advocate including the Masters of Beef Advocacy Program and the Beef Quality Assurance Program.
-While you are welcome to embark on these two learning opportunities on your own, OCW will also strive to bring training sessions to our membership this year so that we may all grow together.

 I hope this finds you and your herds both happy and healthy during this holiday season.
 This is by far my favorite time of year as we prepare to gather with our loved ones and rejoice in our ability to fellowship together once again.
 I always feel like this time of year flies by so quickly.